mjacobus/php-query-builder/README.md

 ```

 ### Alternative install
-- Learn composer.
+- Learn [composer](https://getcomposer.org).
 You should not be looking for an alternative install.
+It is worth the time.
 Trust me ;-)
 - Follow [this set of instructions](#installing-via-composer)

 ## Usage